This winter’s hottest beauty trend: Conventional attractiveness - The Beaverton

 In past years, youth, , whiteness and fame have been as in vogue as being conventionally attractive, but this winter is all about paring back and embracing the minimalism of just being gorgeous.

 “This year’s craze for conventional is focused on equality and inclusion.
-For example, you can totally be poor and pretty.
-It’s harder – so I’m told – but it’s doable,” Parker says.
+For example, you can totally be poor and pretty. ’s harder – so I’m told – but it’s doable,” Parker says.
 “Just because you’re working class doesn’t mean you can’t have great skin covering a symmetrical skeleton with a platonically ideal ratio of muscle to body fat.
 Skeletal symmetry and platonic ideals of beauty are both very big this year.”

-“Look, the fashion and cosmetics industries are first and foremost industries, their goal is to get you to buy more things by telling you that your aren’t cool anymore or that you need a special kind of lip gloss to look pretty, but they’re lying to you to make money,” Parker explains.
+“Look, the fashion and cosmetics industries are first and foremost industries, their goal is to get you to buy more things by telling you that your aren’t cool anymore or that you need a special kind of lip gloss to look pretty, but they’re lying to you to make ,” Parker explains.

 “You don’t need to get rid of your favourite skinny jeans or buy expensive eyeshadow palettes to be fashionable.
 You just need to fit the narrow and fairly static definition of beauty that pretty much all of Western society already agrees on.”